jarvcol/bitPanda/README.md

 - Using maven (will run test in parallel and create a more friendly report):
   * mvn clean compile (to clean a compile the project)
   * mvn verify (to actually run the test)

-Reports can be found in the target folder once executed (depending on the way you execute the test different reports may appear).
-There are multiple reports but best one should be located in ..target/cucumber-report-html/cucumber-html-reports

-Regards.